scatteredsky/scatteredsky/README.md

 ### Miscellaneous!

-📚 I love reading & writing tech and non-tech blogs whenever possible, but I also *love* to talk about finances and how to improve your financial life!
+📚 I love reading & writing tech and non-tech blogs whenever possible.
+When I am not talking tech, I *love* talking about finances and how to help you improve your financial life!

 🚀 2023 Goals: learn three new web technologies as I continue to hone my skills and get certified in *a laundry list of things!* (see below as I update my journey).